Anti-Putin protesters show staying power in Russia

 "We face a protracted hard struggle against cynical, ruthless rogues and thieves.
 It's a marathon which we have to win," wrote Nemtsov, a cabinet minister in the 1990s, before Putin rose to power.

-The next big protest is expected to be on February 26, the week before the presidential election, or soon after it, the organizers say.
+The next big protest is expected to be on February 26, the week before the presidential election, or soon after it, the organisers say.

 PUTIN STILL ON COURSE TO WIN